binbash23/netracker/collector/README.md

 The Installation depends on the environment you want to use the collector framework.

-The initial project has collectors for <a href="https://github.com/binbash23/netracker/tree/master/collector/linux" title="linux">linux</a> and <a href="https://github.com/binbash23/netracker/tree/master/collector/win" title="windows">windows</a>, further os-collectors are possible.
+The initial project has collectors for <a href="https://github.com/binbash23/netracker/tree/master/collector/linux" title="linux">linux</a> and <a href="https://github.com/binbash23/netracker/tree/master/collector/win" title="windows">windows</a>.

 </body>